canonical/lxd/doc/authentication.md

 Alternatively, the clients can provide the token directly when adding the remote: [`lxc remote add <name> <token>`](lxc_remote_add.md).

+(authentication-pki)=
 ### Using a PKI system

 In a {abbr}`PKI (Public key infrastructure)` setup, a system administrator manages a central PKI that issues client certificates for all the LXD clients and server certificates for all the LXD daemons.

+In PKI mode, TLS authentication requires that client certificates are signed be the CA.
+This requirement does not apply to clients that authenticate via [OIDC](authentication-openid).

 To enable PKI mode, complete the following steps:

 1. Add the {abbr}`CA (Certificate authority)` certificate to all machines:
    - Place the `client.ca` file in the clients' configuration directories (`~/.config/lxc` or `~/snap/lxd/common/config` for snap users).
    - Place the `server.ca` file in the server's configuration directory (`/var/lib/lxd` or `/var/snap/lxd/common/lxd` for snap users).
-1. Place the certificates issued by the CA on the clients and the server, replacing the automatically generated ones.
+1. Place the certificates issued by the CA in the clients' configuration directories, replacing the automatically generated `client.crt` and `client.key` files.
+1. If you want clients to automatically trust the server, place the certificates issued by the CA in the server's configuration directory, replacing the automatically generated `server.crt` and `server.key` files.

+   When a client adds a PKI-enabled server as a remote, it checks the server certificate and prompts the user to trust the server certificate only if the certificate has not been signed by the CA.
-1. Restart the server.
+1. Restart the LXD daemon.

-In that mode, any connection to a LXD daemon will be done using the pre-seeded CA certificate.

-If the server certificate isn't signed by the CA, the connection will simply go through the normal authentication mechanism.
-If the server certificate is valid and signed by the CA, then the connection continues without prompting the user for the certificate.

-Note that the generated certificates are not automatically trusted.
+Note that CA-signed client certificates are not automatically trusted.
 You must still add them to the server in one of the ways described in {ref}`authentication-trusted-clients`.

+To automatically trust CA-signed client certificates, set the {config:option}`server-core:core.trust_ca_certificates` server configuration to true.
+When `core.trust_ca_certificates` is enabled, any new clients with a CA-signed certificate will have full access to LXD.

+To revoke certificates via the PKI, place a certificate revocation list in the server's configuration directory as `ca.crl` and restart the LXD daemon.
+A client with a CA-signed certificate that has been revoked, and is present in `ca.crl`, will not be able to authenticate with LXD, nor add LXD as a remote via [mutual TLS](authentication-trusted-clients).

 (authentication-openid)=
 ## OpenID Connect authentication